Summer Housing Instructions for NYU School of Law Students

 (Housing for the period between the end of the Spring Term and the start of the Summer Term)

-Only current spring 2013 residents who request, and are confirmed for, a summer housing stay for week 1 (June 2, 2013 - Summer Housing start date) are eligible for Transition Housing.
+Only current spring 2018 residents who request, and are confirmed for summer housing stay for week 1 (May 27, 2018 - Summer Housing start date) are eligible for Transition Housing.

-Current residents switching into a different apartment assignment for the Transition Week and summer will be required to do so as scheduled by the Department of Residence Services (Sunday, May 26 at 2:00 p.m.).
-Residents will be charged the Summer 2013 weekly rate that corresponds with the apartment type to which they are assigned.
+Current residents switching into a different apartment assignment for the transition housing and summer will be required to do so as scheduled by the Department of Residence Services (Sunday, May 20 at 10:00 a.m.
+(EST) and must be completed by 2:00 p.m.
+(EST) on the same day).
+Residents will be charged the Summer 2018 weekly rate that corresponds with the apartment type to which they are assigned.
 Please see the summer housing rates to determine the rate charged for Transition Housing.

 Summer Term Housing